 The Turning Point

 I left the corporate world of computers, big data and cellular technology in 2014 to focus on travel and painting.
-Since then, I've been fortunate to study with various teachers in Seattle, Canada, and Mexico.
+Since then, I've been fortunate to study with various teachers in Seattle, Canada, Mexico and Italy.
+Blessed indeed.

 I love taking art workshops, it is so fun to create with others!
+I missed this greatly during covid.
 Earlier in my career I taught programming classes at Bellevue College, gave talks at international conferences, and taught software classes to corporations and governments across the country.
 Now I'm combining the teaching experience with my love of painting to teach fun, innovative painting classes with lots of hands-on time!